16 Best Things To Do In Kuala Lumpur | Travel Guide

 Some delicious foods to try are:

-Char Koay Teow – Smokey flavoured stir-fried rice noodles with a variety of meat, shrimp, fishcakes, & Chinese sausage
+• Char Koay Teow – Smokey flavoured stir-fried rice noodles with a variety of meat, shrimp, fishcakes, & Chinese sausage

-Lok Lok – Variety of meat and vegetables on skewers
+• Lok Lok – Variety of meat and vegetables on skewers

-Apom Berkuah – sweet pancake drizzled with coconut milk
+• Apom Berkuah – sweet pancake drizzled with coconut milk

-Fried Bee Hoon – vermicelli rice with soy sauce, rice wine, salt & pepper, often topped with an omelette.
+• Fried Bee Hoon – vermicelli rice with soy sauce, rice wine, salt & pepper, often topped with an omelette.

 16. Shop

 Kuala Lumpur is an amazing place to shop, there are many shopping centres and markets.
-I found many Western brands are about 10 – 20 % cheaper than in the EU and US, therefore it can be a great place to grab a bargain.
+I found many Western brands are about 10 – 20% cheaper than in the EU and US, therefore it can be a great place to grab a bargain.
 Not only are the prices great but the shopping centres are huge, they have incredible restaurants and bars.

 Some malls in Kuala Lumpur I recommend you visit:

-The Pavillion – Over 700 shops & restaurants, mostly high-end/luxury goods.
+• The Pavillion – Over 700 shops & restaurants, mostly high-end/luxury goods.
 The food court is amazing!

-Suria KLCC – 360 shops & restaurants, located beside the petronas towers
+• Suria KLCC – 360 shops & restaurants, located beside the Petronas Towers

-Where to stay in Kuala Lumpur
+Where To Stay In Kuala Lumpur

-How many days in Kuala Lumpur?
+How many days do I need In Kuala Lumpur?

 Kuala Lumpur is a compact city, I would recommend 3 days.
 This will allow you to see all the top attractions and experience the culture.